 3.4.
 Inquiring Email

-With this email, you are inviting them to tell you about their challenges around your topic.
-In the end, let them know that you are going to read every response you get.
+With this Email, you invite them to tell you about their challenges around your topic.
+In the end, let them know that you will read every response you get.
 This can help to achieve maximum engagement from your subscribers.

-They will tell you exactly what to write about in your future emails to please them.
+They will tell you precisely what to write about in your future emails to please them.

-Asking your audience about issues they’re experiencing will help you with content creation and give you insight into exactly what your audience wants.
+Asking your audience about issues they’re experiencing will help you create content and give you insight into exactly what your audience wants.
 You can use their exact words for your sales copy, content, and emails.

 Send it within the first couple of weeks.